Enhanced superconducting properties of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ films with sub-50-nm thickness: Results and discussion

 The magnetoresistivity is dramatically different when the magnetic field is oriented parallel to the CuO$_2$ planes, i.e., to the $ab$ direction.
-A broadening of the superconducting transitions is barely detectable in magnetic fields up to 9\,T [see the inset of Fig.~\ref{fig:MR}(b)].
-The Arrhenius law of Eq.~\eqref{eq:TAFF} can be observed only for $\mu_0H\gtrsim 0.3$\,T while a negative curvature prevails at smaller magnetic fields, indicated by dashed lines in Fig.~\ref{fig:MR}(b).
+A broadening of the superconducting transitions is barely detectable in magnetic fields up to 9\,T (see the inset of Fig.~\ref{fig:MR}b).
+The Arrhenius law of Eq.~\eqref{eq:TAFF} can be observed only for $\mu_0H\gtrsim 0.3$\,T while a negative curvature prevails at smaller magnetic fields, indicated by dashed lines in Fig.~\ref{fig:MR}b.

 Furthermore, the pinning energy $U$ shows a pronounced anisotropy, as illustrated in Fig.~\ref{fig:U}.
-Note that, due to the experimental geometry, a Lorentz force on vortices acts in both orientations of $B$.
+Note that, due to the experimental geometry, a Lorentz force on vortices acts in both orientations of $B$, as can be seen from the schematics in {Fig.~\ref{fig:MR}}.
 For $B \parallel c$, $U$ is roughly twice as large as in Bi-2212 single crystals \cite{PALS88,BUSC92} and follows a $B^{-1/2}$ dependence, suggesting that it is governed by the average lateral spacing of pancake vortices.
-This behavior differs markedly from the $U \propto 1/B$ trend commonly observed in thin films of less-anisotropic REBa$_{2}$Cu$_{3}$O$_{7-\delta}$ (RE-123, RE\,=\,rare earth element) superconductors \cite{SUN89}, thereby underscoring the distinct vortex dynamics associated with Josephson-coupled pancake vortices in Bi-2212 compared to conventional Abrikosov vortices in RE-123.
+This behaviour differs markedly from the $U \propto 1/B$ trend commonly observed in thin films of less-anisotropic REBa$_{2}$Cu$_{3}$O$_{7-\delta}$ (RE-123, RE\,=\,rare earth element) superconductors \cite{SUN89}, thereby underscoring the distinct vortex dynamics associated with Josephson-coupled pancake vortices in Bi-2212 compared to conventional Abrikosov vortices in RE-123.

 For $B \parallel ab$, $U$ is notably higher and exhibits only a weak dependence on $B$, as illustrated by the nonphysical relationship $B^{-1/9}$.
-This peculiar behavior presumably arises from the strong intrinsic pinning of Josephson vortices (JVs) by the stacked CuO$_2$ layers, effectively preventing JV hopping along the crystallographic $c$ axis.
+This peculiar behaviour presumably arises from the strong intrinsic pinning of Josephson vortices (JVs) by the stacked CuO$_2$ layers, effectively preventing JV hopping along the crystallographic $c$ axis.
 Remarkably, at 1\,T, the pinning energy in our film is almost an order of magnitude greater than that reported for Bi-2212 single crystals \cite{PALS88}, and it decreases far more slowly as $B$ increases.
-Given that the crystallographic quality of a single crystal should be at least comparable to that of an epitaxial thin film, we speculate that demagnetization effects could reduce the accuracy of measurements in crystals of finite thickness, especially when the precise alignment of the magnetic field vector is crucial.
+One possible explanation for the observed difference is related to the significantly greater thickness of single crystals compared to our very thin films.
+In the orientation $B \parallel ab$, the magnetic field may not penetrate uniformly into single crystals.
+In contrast, this penetration is much more effective in thin films, ensuring that the pinning potential in each layer is fully active.

 The $\rho_{xx}(T,B)$ data of sample A, shown in Fig.~\ref{fig:MR}, can be used to estimate the zero-temperature upper critical fields $B_\mathrm{c2}^{\perp}(0)$ and $B_\mathrm{c2}^{\parallel}(0)$ for $B$ perpendicular and parallel to the CuO$_2$ layers, respectively.
 To this end, we define $B_\mathrm{c2}(T)$ as the field at which $\rho_{xx}(T)=0.5\, \rho_{xx}(120\,\mathrm{K})$.
 Subsequently, the Helfand-Werthamer relation for moderately dirty superconductors \cite{HELF66} is employed to extrapolate these critical fields to $T = 0\, \mathrm{K}$.